thayes3116/Flashcard-Generator/README.md

 ##Create Card

-If the user chooses to create their own cards, they then can choose
+If the user chooses to create their own cards, they then can choose to make Cloze cards or Basic cards.